 Rubberwood is an oft-misunderstood material: It's actual, solid wood that's harvested sustainably from Asia.
 Stained with a light oak finish, this rubberwood dining table is a great example of the transitional interior design style—it rides that fine line between being modern and traditional.

 Simple.
 Slim-lined.
 Uncomplicated.
-Such is the contemporary design style—and this glass-and-metal dining table.
-Frosted glass tops a powder-coated metal base to seat four houseguests.
+Such is the contemporary design style—and this lacquer-and-metal dining table.
+The glossy finish tops a chromed steel base to seat six houseguests.

 Denmark is known the world over for its Scandinavian design prowess—and this table is no exception: its construction is uncomplicated, its design minimal.
 It also features a water- and scratch-resistant melamine-wrapped wood top that's a boon for families with young children.